bdhassan/Face-Detection/README.md

 # Face-Detection
-Detects faces visible in camera and takes photos of them
+Python project that detects faces visible in the camera being used.
+Takes 5 photos and resizes them so the picture only contains the face detected and captured.